 You might have used a gun in order to save your own life, justifying its possession.
 Specifically, you have a right in Florida to stand your ground and to use deadly force if you reasonably believe that using or threatening to use such force is necessary to prevent imminent death or great bodily harm to yourself or another or to prevent the imminent commission of a forcible felony.
 Notably, in Florida, you don’t have a duty to retreat from your own home or car.

 Moreover, law enforcement might have violated your Fourth Amendment rights under the United States Constitution.
 Suppose you own a business where the gun is found on the premises by law enforcement.
 In order for law enforcement to search your business without your consent, they typically have to have a warrant which specifically refers to the search of your business and the items that law enforcement is looking for.
 So, if law enforcement did not have the warrant to search your business for a gun or other deadly weapon but they searched the entirety of your place to find it, then they typically cannot offer evidence of the gun to prove unlawful possession.

-Law Offices of Greg Rosenfeld is dedicated to representing those who are accused of criminal offenses in Florida.
-If you need help, reach out to our knowledgeable and experienced attorneys by calling (561) 902-1122 or by contacting us online for a free consultation today.
+Law Offices of Greg Rosenfeld, P.A. is dedicated to representing those who are accused of criminal offenses in Florida.
+If you need help, reach out to our knowledgeable and experienced attorney by calling (561) 902-1122 or by contacting us online for a free consultation today.